NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

 ```

 ### Time to filament change
-Also it sends after start of the print the remaining time to the filament chnages that other plugins can show this as well.
-Actually it is a single event only.
+Event contains the remaining time to the filament changes.
+Actually it is a single event only and is not updated during print.
+If this is helpful feel free to ask.

+Trigger: If a print starts and metadata handling is enabled in settings.
 Event: Events.PLUGIN__SLICER_ESTIMATOR_FILAMENT_CHANGE or plugin_SlicerEstimator_filament_change

 Payload: Array of Array containing GCODE and seconds the filament has to be changed